 Right, the king of buzz Richard Branson is always innovating at the speed of change.

 His Virgin Atlantic passengers arriving at the Upper Class Wing at Heathrow airport were greeted by staff wearing either Google Glass or a Sony SmartWatch 2.

 As soon as a passenger arrived, the technology delivered personalized information about the individual traveler directly to the member of staff’s glasses or watch, providing a unique customer experience.

-Well you don’t have to be a great non-linear mind to come up with other iventive ideas.
+Well, you don’t have to be a great non-linear mind to come up with other inventive ideas.